wting/williamting.com/_posts/2012-03-14-change-git-repository-origin.md

     merge = refs/heads/master

 Since we renamed origin to github it has been updated here as well.
-All we need to is change it to point to the new default repository location:
+All we need to do is change it to point to the new remote location:

     [branch "master"]
     remote = dreamhost
-    merge = refs/heads/master
+    remote = merge = refs/heads/master